StevenCyb/Auth-Guardian/doc/contributing.md

 When you are creating an enhancement suggestion, please include as many details as possible and use [this template](templates/feature_request.md).

 ### Code Styleguide
-- Comment new functions with the name and a one-line description `// Func-/Struct-/Interface-Name and your description`
+- Comment new functions with the name and a one-line description `// func-/struct-/interface-Name and your description`
 - Try to not use external packages if possible
 - Add additional comments in the line before and not at the end!

+### Write Tests
+Nobody likes to write test but writing tests is important to determine errors which could occur through changes.
+Changes that effect the code and are testable should have tests.
+Even if tests exist, check if some of them needs to be updated to.

 ### Update the Documentation and Changelog
 Most changes require an adjustment of the documentation.